datalad/datalad/paper.md

 **Targeted interfaces and interoperability adapters.**
 Interoperability with scientific or commercial computing and storage services allows researchers to integrate data management routines into their established workflows with minimal friction.
-Git can already interact with other local or remote repositories via a set of standard (ssh, http) or custom (Git) network transport protocols.
+Git can already interact with other local or remote repositories via standard or custom network transport protocols.
 DataLad implements support for additional services that require custom protocols, such as the Open Science Framework (OSF) [@datalad-osf:zenodo].
 Git-annex readily provides access to a wide range of external data storage resources via a large set of protocols.
 DataLad builds on this support and adds, for example, more fine-grained access (e.g.